 If you recently hurt a joint and it suddenly starts hurting again, you could have inflammation in the joint lining.
 That's the thin layer of tissue around your joints.
 This condition, called traumatic synovitis, usually doesn't cause redness or heat.

 Bursitis.
 You get bursitis when your bursae, fluid-filled sacs that help cushion your joints, become inflamed.
 Bursitis usually affects your shoulder, knee, elbow, or hip.
 It tends to happen when you make a movement over and over again, like throwing a baseball or kneeling to scrub floors.

-If you have bursitis, your joint may look swollen and red.
-It may also hurt more when you move or press on it.
+If you have bursitis, your joint may also hurt more when you move or press on it.